Surya3322/Novel-Covid-19/README.md

 Deaths - Cumulative number of of deaths till that date Recovered - Cumulative number of recovered cases till that date 2019_ncov_data.csv
-This is older file and is not being updated now.
-Please use the covid_19_data.csv file Added two new files with individual level information COVID_open_line_list_data.csv COVID19_line_list_data.csv